 Before we can start, however, we need to define the term “weight”, because it’s not a single thing.
 In fact, here are some commonly-used phrases related to weight:

-• Static Load – the maximum weight of product the pallet can carry while resting on the ground, without moving.
+- Static Load – the maximum weight of product the pallet can hold while resting on the ground, without moving.
 This is typically the highest weight rating for any pallet

-• Dynamic Load – the maximum weight of product the pallet can carry while it is picked up and moved by a forklift.
+- Dynamic Load – the maximum weight of product the pallet can hold while it is picked up and moved by a forklift.
 This is typically the second weight rating of any pallet

-• Racking Load – the maximum weight of product the pallet can carry while it is in a warehouse rack
+- Racking Load – the maximum weight of product the pallet can hold while it is in a warehouse rack

 So, as you can see, it’s important to ask specifically, “What is the dynamic load of the pallet?” instead of “How much weight can the pallet hold?”